dwwoods/my-makers-notes/JavaBootCamp/20251117-JavaOpeneingWorkshop.md

 * **Statically Typed:** I learned that Java is "statically typed."
 This means I must declare the type of every variable I create.
 For example, I have to tell Java whether a variable will hold a whole number (`int`), a decimal number (`double`), or text (`String`).

+* **Encapsulation (and Access Modifiers):** This is another core pillar of OOP.
+Encapsulation means bundling the data (fields) and the methods that operate on that data together within a single unit (a class).
+It also involves hiding the internal state of an object from the outside world.

+    Think of a car.
+You, the driver, interact with a simple interface: a steering wheel, pedals, and a gear stick.
+You don't need to know how the engine, transmission, or electronics work internally.
+The car's internal complexity is **encapsulated**.

+    In Java, we achieve this using **access modifiers** like `public` and `private`.

+    *   `private`: When a field or method is `private`, it can only be accessed from *inside* the same class.
+This is the default choice for an object's data (its fields) to protect it from accidental outside modification.

+    *   `public`: When a field or method is `public`, it can be accessed from *anywhere*—from other classes in your project, or even from other programs.
+This is used for the "public interface" of your class, like the car's steering wheel.

+    Here's a simple example of a `User` class that demonstrates encapsulation:

+    ```java
+    public class User {
+        private String username; // Private: cannot be accessed directly from outside

+        // Public "getter" method to safely expose the username
+        public String getUsername() {
+            return this.username;
+        }

+        // Public "setter" method to allow controlled updates
+        public void setUsername(String newUsername) {
+            this.username = newUsername;
+        }
+    }
+    ```

+    By making `username` private, we force other parts of the code to use the `getUsername()` and `setUsername()` methods.
+This gives us control over how the data is read and changed.

     ```java
     int myAge = 30; // I must declare this is an integer.
     String myName = "David"; // I must declare this is a String.